MINISIPSERVER

 When we configured external line before, we has indicated 'auto attendant' at the same time by default.
 So when outside customers call in, miniSIPServer will prompt them to enter extension number.
 For example, once customers call "17770001234" ( the external line number provided by VOIP provider and configured in miniSIPServer ), they will hear "Welcome, please enter extension number" and they can enter '100' to call Holly or enter '101' to call G.T.

-Because miniSIPServer uses "RFC2833" DTMF mode or SIP-INFO to collect customer's input digits, we must confirm with our VOIP provider that they can support these DTMF mode.
+Because miniSIPServer uses "RFC2833" DTMF mode or SIP-INFO to collect customer's input digits, we must confirm with the VOIP provider that they can support these DTMF mode.

 5. F.A.Q